SeanFobbe/germanlaw/README.md

 # About

-The **germanlaw** package for R provides a range of tools for working with legal data, particularly textual legal data, of the Federal Republic of Germany.
-It is currently in very early development.
-Do not rely on it for anything (at this stage!).
+The **germanlaw** package for R provides a range of tools for working with legal data, particularly text data, of the Federal Republic of Germany.

+Currently in very early development.
+At this stage, do not rely on it for anything.